williamouyang/okta.github.io/_source/docs/api/resources/oidc.md

 as well as claims about the authenticated user.

 ID Tokens should always be [validated](#validating-id-tokens) by the client to ensure their integrity.
-You can use an [OAuth 2.0 introspection request](/docs/api/resources/oauth2.html#introspection-request) for validation.

 The ID Token (`id_token`) consists of three period-separated, base64URL-encoded JSON segments: [a header](#header), [the payload](#payload), and [the signature](#signature).